Discover the best ways to start saving for retirement.

 With a traditional 401(k) or IRA, taxes will not be deducted until you start taking disbursements on the money.
 This means that the money you invest is actually tax deductible each year when you file your taxes.
 When you start taking disbursements, you will pay taxes on the amount then, whatever your tax rate might be.

-However, there is another form of retirement account called a Roth.
-This type of IRA takes out taxes before you invest the money.
+A Roth IRA is a type of IRA that takes out taxes before you invest the money.
 This means that when you retire, you’ll get whatever money you are being disbursed, tax-free.
-This can be really useful if you expect to be in a higher tax bracket when you retire.
-You cannot deduct Roth contributions from your yearly taxes.
 However, there are certain limits to who can invest in a Roth and how much you can put in.